 Live attenuated vaccines do not usually cause disease in vaccine recipients who have a healthy immune system.
-When a live attenuated vaccine does cause ‘disease’ , e.g. chickenpox vaccine, it is usually more mild than disease caught from another person in the community.
+If a live attenuated vaccine does cause disease, e.g. chickenpox disease from the vaccine virus, it is usually more mild than disease caught from another person in the community.

 If administered to a person who has an impaired immune system response, e.g. they have leukaemia or HIV infection, or are taking immunosuppressing medications, administration of a live attenuated vaccine may cause severe disease as a result of uncontrolled replication (growth) of the vaccine virus.

 Inactivated or dead vaccines

 Inactivated vaccines do not contain live viruses or bacteria.
 Viruses in these vaccines are inactivated or split, e.g. polio or influenza vaccines in New Zealand, and bacteria killed.
 New Zealand does not have a killed bacteria vaccine on the Immunisation Schedule, but a travel-related vaccine is available for purchase.
 They cannot cause the disease but the inclusion of adjuvants (immune enhancers) in the vaccine help generate an immune response.